Chapter 19 : In The Art Of Transformation

 "You should do what Doris says, Walker, and start being a little nicer.
 Don't you agree?"

-She narrowed her eyes and hissed, "If I agree with you, then we'll
+She narrowed her eyes and hissed, "If I agree with you, then we'll both be wrong."

 And with that she flounced off, yelling for the entire corridor to hear, "YOU'LL BE SORRY POTTER!
 MARK MY WORDS!
 YOU'LL BE VERY, VERY SORRY!"